The terminal tuft is the most distal part of a distal phalanx, and comprises of the flared bone distal to the shaft.

 The transversospinalis group is the deep layer of the intrinsic back muscles.
 These muscles lie between the transverse and spinous processes and are grouped by length of the fascicles, as well as region covered.
 The groups are rotatores, multifidus, and semispinalis.

-The transversus abdominis muscle, named according to the direction of its muscle fibres, is one of the flat muscles that form the anterior abdominal wall.
+The transversus abdominis muscle, named according to the direction of its muscle fibers, is one of the flat muscles that form the anterior abdominal wall.
 It is deep to the internal oblique muscle and ends in the anterior aponeurosis, which ultimately blends with the linea alba.

 The transversus thoracis muscle is the most anterior muscle of the inner layer (external intercostal, internal intercostal and transversus thoracis) of the thoracic wall.